-Tips on how to breastfeed (and answers to other common questions) from a lactation expert to help new and expectant moms.
+Tips on how to breastfeed (and answers to other common questions) from a lactation expert to help new and first time moms.

 Breastfeeding can be a special time for a mother and baby as they continue to strengthen their bond, but it is not without its challenges — many of which are unique to each mother/child duo.
 Questions may arise as you begin your breastfeeding journey, and lactation consultants and doctors are great resources for addressing you and your infant’s specific nutritional, emotional, and physical needs.

 Kathy Cloninger, a Registered Nurse and International Board-Certified Lactation Consultant, shares her expertise and tips on breastfeeding for expectant and new moms.